The first and second bridges at Kew

-For many centuries a ferry crossed the Thames between Brentford and Kew, which from 1659 was managed by the Tunstall family.
-By the early 18th century two ferries were being operated by Robert Tunstall, one for pedestrians and the other for carriages.
-Traffic increased significantly from 1731 when, shortly after arriving in England, Frederick, Prince of Wales and his wife Augusta leased a house at Kew as their country home.
+For many centuries, possibly as far back as the Romans, a ferry crossed the Thames between Brentford and Kew, part of an important commercial link between London and the West Country.
+From 1659 it was managed by the Tunstall family.
+By the early 18th century two ferries were being operated by Robert Tunstall, a Brentford citizen of some consequence, one for pedestrians and the other for carriages.
+Traffic increased significantly from 1731 when, shortly after arriving in England, Frederick, Prince of Wales and his wife Augusta leased a house at Kew from the Capel family as their country home.
 William Kent was employed to enlarge and embellish it.
 From 1750 the couple began extensive works in the grounds, including a great pagoda.
 (In later times the estate became part of the Royal Botanical Gardens).

 With the opening of the bridge, travellers could turn off the main London to Oxford road at Brentford and have a dry crossing through Kew, south-west to Richmond.
 Then still the only bridge between Fulham and Kingston, it proved to be very popular and Tunstall was able to charge a toll of one penny for pedestrians and one shilling and sixpence for a coach and six horses.

 Robert Tunstall died shortly after the completion of the bridge and it was inherited by his son Christopher.
 The son suffered an early demise and ownership passed to his brother, also named Robert, who was then still a child.